destryptor/todo-list/README.md

 - Allows users from anywhere in the world to maintain their own to-do lists with each task having its deadline in their local time.
 Tasks can be created, completed (checked) or removed.
 - Every task will show 'Pending', 'Completed' or 'Deadline Expired' depending upon its status.
 - The lists are persisted using MongoDB, hence the lists are maintained even when you close the app.
 - PWA (Progressive Web App) compatibility is present, which allows users to install the web-app on their devices and use it.
-Some future developments are planned regarding the PWA, which will be listed futher down below.
+Some future developments are planned regarding the PWA, which will be listed further down below.

 ## Instructions to use the app: